-Augmenting workforce with AI, significantly enhances labor productivity and overall business efficiency.
+Augmenting the workforce with AI significantly enhances labor productivity and overall business efficiency.
 With its automating capabilities, AI can automate routine and time-intensive processes, thereby supporting and bolstering margins.
 Moreover, in-depth analysis of various data help open up new revenue channels and accelerate go-to-market time.

-Utilization of AI data analytics and increased monitoring of operational performances provides retailers with better visibility across their businesses.
-AI retail systems offer end-to-end visibility of the stock purchased from suppliers, stock on hand, current margins and market trends observed over a specific period.
+Using AI data analytics and increased monitoring of operational performances provides retailers with better visibility across their businesses.
+AI retail systems offer end-to-end visibility of the stock purchased from suppliers, stock on hand, current margins, and market trends observed over a specific period.

 With AI, employees experience increased engagement in their work, therefore delivering better results from their job performance.
 By automating manual routine work, AI provides employees with increased free time for more interesting and valuable tasks.

-With the ability of AI to analyze vast amounts of internal and external data, companies provide deep insights into customer behavior, preferences and current needs.
-As a result, retailers can offer customized products and tailored service range to each client.
+With the ability of AI to analyze vast amounts of internal and external data, companies provide deep insights into customer behavior, preferences, and current needs.
+As a result, retailers can offer customized products and tailored service ranges to each client.

-In today’s highly competitive retail business, AI , with its ability to predict what consumers will buy, or when, where, and how they will purchase can give companies an edge over their competitors.
-Moreover, with Machine Learning, AI systems can automate various routine tasks, providing more agile ways of working that allow increasing operational efficiency.
+In today’s highly competitive retail business, AI, with its ability to predict what consumers will buy or when, where, and how they will purchase, can give companies an edge over their competitors.
+Moreover, with Machine Learning, AI systems can automate various routine tasks, providing more agile ways of working that allow for increasing operational efficiency.